EstherNiu/PUI2016_zn352/HW10_zn352/README.md

 - People living in upper Manhattan ride bikes in winter more than summer

 Figure 3 & 4 shows geographical relationship in the neighboring area of ridership.
-- Winter affects more in boroughs other than Manhattan, e.g. Brooklyn, possibly mean that people are less likely to use Citi Bikes in South area of NYC.
+- Winter affects more in boroughs other than Manhattan, e.g. Brooklyn, possibly mean that people are less likely to use Citi Bikes in South area of NYC between Jan - March.

 ![plot: my .bashrc](plots/HW10_summerplot_zn352.png)